INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/04 - Signals/04 - Signals.md

 We would like, in this example, to only print when the data is set.
 This program will sometimes print `OK`, and sometimes `KO` (not the expected behaviour).

-A bad idea would be to proceed like this:
+A first idea would be to proceed like this:
 ```java
 public class Holder {
 	private int value;